circlefin/msca-wallet-recovery/README.md

   - Description: Set to true to enable broadcasting of operations, or false to disable it.
 - `MSCA_WALLET_ADDRESS`
   - Type: `string`
-  - Description: The address of the MSCA wallet address you are interfacing with.
+  - Description: The address of the MSCA wallet you are interfacing with.
 - `BLOCKCHAIN`
   - Type: `string`
   - Description: The blockchain network to use.
 Options include: